Hayden Quartet

-The Haydn Quartet, later known as the Hayden Quartet, was one of the most popular recording close harmony quartets in the early twentieth century.
+The Hayden Quartet, formerly known as the Haydn Quartet was one of the most popular recording close harmony quartets in the early twentieth century.
 It was originally formed in 1896 as the Edison Quartet to record for Edison Records; it took its new name when recording for other companies.
 The name was a homage to Joseph Haydn, the classical composer; the spelling was later revised to Hayden, which reflects the way it was pronounced.
 The group disbanded in 1914.